 Now you can compare benefits to make sure you choose a policy that's right for you.

-When will I need unoccupied home insurance?
+When would I need unoccupied home insurance?

 Here are some common scenarios where you might leave your home unoccupied for long enough that it could affect your insurance.